 The Culinary Arts career-ladder program is based on three levels of competencies offered in two specialty areas: Culinary Arts and Baking.
 The competency-based instruction focuses on skills, knowledge, and attitudes needed for success in the hospitality industry.
 Lab requirements include basic hand tools, knives, safety shoes, books, appropriate uniforms, proof of negative TB test, and compliance with culinary personal hygiene code requirements.
 Both the Culinary Arts and Baking Associate in Applied Science specialty degrees are fully accredited by the ACFEFAC (American Culinary Federation Education Foundation Accrediting Commission).
 Minimum placement test levels of English 22 and Mathematics 50H are required for all incoming Culinary Arts students.
 It is strongly recommended that prospective students meet with Culinary Arts advisors before entry into Culinary Arts courses.
 For information regarding appropriate purchase of program approved standard uniforms, shoes, and knife sets, contact the culinary arts counselor.
 Culinary majors are assessed $180 per term (prorated for part-time).
 Those with prior-term GPA of 3.0 or higher may apply for a scholarship by contacting firstname.lastname@example.org for information.
 Contact the program curriculum coordinator, Teresa Shurilla, at 984-3683 or by email at email@example.com for more information.
 Upon successful completion of the CULN Program, the student should be able to: Apply principles and concepts of quality food purchasing, food and baking preparation, service, and proper use of tools and equipment to produce and serve a variety of professional food items.
 Apply the basic principles of culinary service, organization, sanitation and safety in a foodservice operation to maintain the optimum health of the consumer.
 Demonstrate skills in various areas of the culinary hierarchy: human relations, leadership and personnel management, ethical decision making.
 Discuss the standards of restaurant regulations involving liquor protocol and

-Culinary Arts (CULN) Love the excitement of cooking, entertaining and serving great food?
-The growing culinary, baking and hospitality industries need a dedicated and skilled workforce.
-From fine dining, to catered events and even the growing popularity of mobile food trucks, UH Maui College’s Culinary Arts Program prepares students for the stimulating culinary field.
+Culinary Arts (CULN) Love the excitement of cooking, baking, and serving great food?
+The ever-expanding culinary industries need a dedicated and skilled workforce.
+From fine dining to catered events and even the growing popularity of food trucks, UH Maui College’s Culinary Arts Program prepares students for the stimulating culinary field.
 Our graduates have attained positions at 5-star resorts and restaurants, opened independent businesses, and starred in top cooking shows.
 DEGREES THAT CAN BE EARNED Certificate of Professional Development (CPD) Certificate of Competence (CO) Certificate of Completion (CC) Certificate of Achievement (CA) Associate in Applied Science (AAS) *Program length depends on student placement and credit load.
 The Culinary Arts career-ladder program is based on three levels of competencies offered in two specialty areas: Culinary Arts and Baking.
 The competency-based instruction focuses on skills, knowledge, and attitudes needed for success in the hospitality industry.
 Lab requirements include basic hand tools, knives, safety shoes, books, appropriate uniforms, proof of negative TB test, and compliance with culinary personal hygiene code requirements.
 Both the Culinary Arts and Baking Associate in Applied Science specialty degrees are fully accredited by the ACFEFAC (American Culinary Federation Education Foundation Accrediting Commission).
 Minimum placement test levels of English 22 and Mathematics 50H are required for all incoming Culinary Arts students.
 It is strongly recommended that prospective students meet with Culinary Arts advisors before entry into Culinary Arts courses.
 For information regarding appropriate purchase of program approved standard uniforms, shoes, and knife sets, contact the culinary arts counselor.
 Culinary majors are assessed $180 per term (prorated for part-time).
 Those with prior-term GPA of 3.0 or higher may apply for a scholarship by contacting firstname.lastname@example.org for information.
-Contact the program
+Contact the program curriculum coordinator, Teresa Shurilla,

 Prospective students interested in community health can take advantage of two new short-term certificate programs launching this fall at the University of Hawaiʻi Maui College.
 The certificates can be earned in one or two semesters, with class schedules designed for participants already balancing work and family obligations.
 The new Community Health Worker/Health Navigator 1 Certificate of Competence requires 15 credits, and will allow participants to finish in less than a year.
 New distance learning options will be also be available for Molokaʻi, Lānaʻi, Hāna, and Lāhainā.
 Community health workers (CHWs) in Maui County hold job titles that include outreach specialist, wellness navigator, program assistant, and health aide.
 They serve as bridges between the community and healthcare and social services providers, helping to ensure services are accessible and culturally appropriate.
 CHWs often provide care coordination and supportive counseling.
 “This work is about trust and compassion,” said Haunani Kamakana, a navigator at Molokaʻi General Hospital.
 They also focus on prevention, leading outreach and education efforts and supporting individuals, families, and communities in making healthy changes.
 Dr. Joe Humphry, Medical Director of the Lānaʻi Community Health Center, notes that “CHWs connect people to the resources they need to stay healthy, detect problems early on and improve management of chronic conditions.
 They are essential members of our health care team.”
 The CHW certificate was developed with input from local healthcare, public health, and social service employers, as well as national and state efforts like Hawaiʻi’s Healthcare Innovation Plan, and workforce studies conducted by the U.S. Department of Health and Human Services.
 Project partners include Lānaʻi Community Health Center and Na Puʻuwai.
 Leadership and key staff from Lānaʻi Community Health Center, Na Puʻuwai, Hui No Ke Ola Pono, Mālama I